rodrigourquizo/Arquitectura-de-computadoras/README.md

-# Arquitectura_de_computadoras
+# Computer Architecture for Electronics Engineering
-Labs de arqui del ciclo 2022-2
+Laboratory evaluations from the 2022-2 semester